 We could take that a step further and invest in “socially conscious” funds.
 However, we haven’t at this point.
 White Coat Investor has a nice summary of the pros/cons of the Environmental, Social, Governance investment philosophy.

 Build Our Social Wealth.
 You Are Part of Us.

 We can build social wealth both indirectly through our government, and directly through our personal relationships.
 Building the economy around us, as described above, helps to build the wealth of our society.
 Both via the jobs created and the taxes collected from successful businesses.
 Governments use those taxes to provide social programs and national security.

 Governments also procure funding via our personal income taxes when we sell our time and through consumption taxes when we buy back time/effort from others.

 In trying to build the society around us, should we then pay more tax?

 The answer to that depends on whether you feel that your capital is put to best use via the government or more directly.
 Government programs have the advantage of scale.
-However, with that complexity, there can also be a loss of efficiency to bureaucracy if it becomes too large.
-Further, political decisions about capital allocation are influenced by political advancement and not just optimal resource utilization.
+However, with that complexity, there can also be a loss of efficiency to bureaucracy if unchecked.
+Political decisions about capital allocation are influenced by political advancement and not just optimal resource utilization.
 There are aspects to improving our lives that governments do well and others that they don’t.

-You can probably guess by the time spent on this blog focused on tax-efficient investing that I don’t feel that paying more tax is the best use of my capital.
+You can probably guess by the time spent on this blog focused on tax planning that I don’t feel that paying more tax is the best use of my capital.
 That is not because I am greedy and want to stunt the growth of our society.

 Since our time is fixed, optimally building wealth requires us to use our time efficiently.
 The common currency of exchange between our time and capital is money.
-So, our Time-Money Exchange Rate (TiMER) is key to our efficiency.
+So, our Time-Money Exchange Rate (TiMER) is key to our efficiency and making better choices about spending time or money.
 Yes, I made that up because it sounds catchy.
-We’ll explore that concept and how to maximize our TiMER in a future post.
+There are also many ways that we can use our time synergistically.